ioccc-src/winner/2006/toledo2/README.md

 ./toledo2
 ```

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed a segfault in
-this program which was making it fail to work under macOS - it did not seem to
-be a problem under linux, at least not fedora.
-The problem was wrong variable
-types - implicit `int`s instead of `FILE *`s.
-It now works with both macOS and
-linux.
-Thank you Cody!

 To end execution press `ctrl-z`.
 As mentioned in the author's remarks and in the
-below section, it is supposed to crash on termination though Cody noted this
+below section, it is supposed to crash on termination though some noted this
 does not seem to happen in macOS.
 He asks ironically: 'if it's supposed to crash
 and it does not crash is it actually a bug or is it a feature? :-)'